 There are two kinds of righteousness in the Bible that we can have.
-There is self-righteousness and there is God’s righteousness (Rom.
+There is self-righteousness, and there is God’s righteousness (Rom.
 10:3).
 Both are incompatible; you cannot mix the two or hold to the two in your relationship with God.

 On the other hand, God’s righteousness is God’s gift to us through faith in the person of Jesus Christ and His finished work.
-This is why this kind of righteousness is described in the Bible as “the righteousness of faith” (Rom.
+That is why this kind of righteousness is described in the Bible as “the righteousness of faith” (Rom.
 9:30).

 But under the dispensation of grace, God answers our prayers based on our faith “in Christ Jesus, who became for us wisdom from God–and righteousness and sanctification and redemption.”
 (1 Cor.
 1:30 NKJV).

-When you expect or anticipate answers to your prayers based on your good works, and not based on the finished work of Jesus Christ, you are simply asking God to deal with you based on your compliance with the requirements of the law and you will be disappointed.
+When you expect or anticipate answers to your prayers based on your good works and not based on the finished work of Jesus Christ, you are simply asking God to deal with you based on your compliance with the requirements of the law, and you will be disappointed.
 Why?

 When you stumble in one point of the law, you are guilty of all, and your prayers will not be answered (Jam.
 2:10, Prov.
 28:9).

-But, when you expect God to answer your prayers purely based on your faith in Jesus Christ and His finished work, you will certainly not be disappointed.
+But when you expect God to answer your prayers purely based on your faith in Jesus Christ and His finished work, you will certainly not be disappointed.

-Fourth, Every believer can now pray always in the Holy Spirit:
+Fourth, every believer can now pray always in the Holy Spirit:

-But under the dispensation of grace, every believer can receive and enjoy the help, strength, guidance, inspiration and unction of the Holy Spirit in their prayer life, not for a limited time, but at all times and in all situations (John 14:16-17).
+But under the dispensation of grace, every believer can receive and enjoy the help, strength, guidance, inspiration, and unction of the Holy Spirit in their prayer life, not for a limited time, but at all times and in all situations (John 14:16-17).

 The Scripture attests to this truth.

 26 Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.
-(NKJV).

 20 But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit.
-(NKJV).

 Fifth, the believers can now exercise unlimited spiritual authority in prayer over the devil:

 Under the dispensation of the law, the people of God were not given unlimited spiritual authority to deal with Satan and his wicked angels in prayer.
-Therefore, they had to always cry out to God and depend on Him to help them fight against their enemies.
+Therefore, they had to constantly cry out to God and depend on Him to help them fight against their enemies.

-But under the dispensation of grace, there is a shift in warfare; the focus is no longer on human adversaries but on spiritual adversaries.
+But under the dispensation of grace, there is a shift in warfare; the focus is no longer on human adversaries but spiritual adversaries.

 12 For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.
-(NKJV).

 19 Behold, I give you the authority to trample on serpents and scorpions, and over all the power of the enemy, and nothing shall by any means hurt you.
-(NKJV).

 7 Therefore submit to God.
 Resist the devil and he will flee from you.
-(NKJV).